- Banks represent about two thirds of the business lending market and roughly one-quarter of the overall business financing market in Canada

 Canadian businesses benefit from Canada’s strong banking system

-Canadian banks did not require the taxpayer-funded bailouts that occurred in many other countries around the world.
-Emerging from the economic turbulence of the past few years, Canada’s banks have remained strong, contributing substantially to the economic recovery.
+Canadian banks did not require the taxpayer-funded bailouts that occurred in many other countries around the world as a result of poor lending practices.
+Canada’s banks have remained strong, contributing substantially to economic growth.